 If you really want to get at the root causes, consider that your oily skin may be connected to low thyroid, a vitamin A deficiency or both...

 7. Boost Your Thyroid Function

 As I mentioned when I wrote about the cause of "hormonal" acne, hypothyroidism is extremely common and may not show up on blood tests.
 As this MD points out, oily skin is just one of the possible symptoms.

 I suggest monitoring your pulse and temperature to get an idea of your thyroid status (see here for directions).

-6. Get More Vitamin A
+8. Get More Vitamin A

+Oily skin may also indicate that you aren't meeting your body's vitamin A requirements.
 In this interview, Ray Peat, PhD, talks about how the skin produces more moisture and oil as thyroid function improves.
 However, "an increasingly warm, moist, functioning skin needs more vitamin A."

 The best source of vitamin A is liver.
 Yep, the animal kind.
 To put it into context, liver has got 22,175 IU of vitamin A per serving compared to 260 IU in one egg.
 One serving once a week is usually enough meet vitamin A needs, but you may need to do some self-experimentation to find the right level.